Owning a motorhome is a significant

 freedom of being on the road, you want to protect your investment and keep your

-vehicle in great condition for years to come.
+vehicle in great condition for years to come, remember that you’ll constantly be paying for rv transport so you want to avoid expensive repairs as much as possible.
 You may be thinking of selling

 your motorhome in the future and want it to hold its value.